-The utilization of glycerine as a byproduct of biodiesel refinment in a residential or very small industrial endeavor, is integral to the cyclical, resilient and sustainable nature of the entire shelter system.
+The utilization of glycerin as a byproduct of biodiesel refinement in a residential or very small industrial endeavor, is integral to the cyclical, resilient and sustainable nature of the entire shelter system.

 Source: Goldemberg et al, Renewable Energy, Sources for Fuels and Electricity, 1993